bezmoradi/tutorials/go/08-slice.md

 fmt.Println(numbers[4]) // invalid argument: index 4 out of bounds [0:4]
 ```

-To know more on this topic, refer to [Index out of Range Error](#index-out-of-range-error).
 To update a specific index of the array with a new value we can:

 ```go
 numbers := [4]int{1, 2, 3, 4}